 My First Mistake in Counseling Teenagers:

-The first mistake I made when I started counseling teenagers in school, was to focus on the school’s goal for the student.
+The first mistake I made when I started counseling teenagers in school, was to focus on the school’s goal for the student instead of talking to students about their own goals.
 Of course, schools want students to perform well both academically, as do their parents.
 However, teenagers often do not share that goal, or feel they are doing fine socially and academically so feel no need to get counseling for those issues.
 So the mistake was in not asking the teenagers what they wanted to change or improve.
 Thinking back, I can think of few times when school staff asked students what they wanted.
 Granted, there are many times when it should not and cannot be the student’s choice as to what their expections are.

 A Better Way: